massey-n/portswigger-academy-methodology/SQL Injection/Lab 02.md

 # SQL injection vulnerability allowing login bypass

 ### Goal:
-`Log in to the application as the administrator user.`
+`Log in to the application as the administrator user`
 ### Info: The injection point is the login functionality
 `target.com/login?username=<user>&password=<password>`
 <br><br><br>